4 min read

 Because the rug was pulled from under you so frequently, you eventually committed to living without solid footing.

-Ready to jump ship at the first rumours of mutiny.
+Ready to jump ship at the first rumors of mutiny.
 Convinced that any truly living thing in this world was perpetually transfigured in a state of change.

 And when it all went to shit in Amsterdam, you packed your things and went to Spain.